fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Badr is the most important battle in the entire history of Islam, and one of the most important in world history.
 Victory guaranteed the existence of Islam, and the physical survival of the Muslim community of Medina which heretofore had appeared, at best, to be precarious.

-But the importance of Mohammed's success (in the battle of Badr) cannot be measured by the material damage which he inflicted (upon the pagans of Mecca).
+But the importance of Mohammed's ﷺ   success (in the battle of Badr) cannot be measured by the material damage which he inflicted (upon the pagans of Mecca).
 Considering the momentous issues involved, we must allow that Badr, like Marathon, is one of the greatest and most memorable battles in all history.
 (A Literary History of the Arabs, A. Nicholson, 1969)

 Most of Quraysh escaped, but some fifty were mortally wounded or killed outright in the battle or overtaken and cut down as they fled.
 About the same number were taken captive.
 Umar suggested that they should not keep the captives alive, but Abu Bakr was in favour of letting the captives live, in the hope that sooner or later they might become believers, and the Prophet inclined to his view.
-But later in the day, when 'Umar returned to the shelter, he found the Prophet and Abu Bakr in tears on account of a Revelation which had come:
+But later in the day, when 'Umar returned to the shelter, he found the Prophet ﷺ   and Abu Bakr in tears on account of a Revelation which had come:

     It is not for a prophet to hold captives until he hath made great slaughter in the land.
 Ye would have for yourselves the gains of this world and God would have for you the Hereafter, and God is Mighty, Wise.
     Quran, surah Al-Anfal (The Spoils of War) 8:67